khurramHashmi/Long-tail-Video-Object-Detection/README.md

 ## Results
-The model acheived 75.9 for mAP@50.
+The model acheives mAP@50 of 75.9.

 ## Credit
 This code is largely based on [**mmtracking**](https://github.com/open-mmlab/mmtracking) and [**BalancedGroupSoftmax**](https://github.com/FishYuLi/BalancedGroupSoftmax).